 If you want to use bone-in ham, then add 3 minutes to each category above.
 So, for a 6-pound cut, the pressure cooking time would be about 10 minutes.

-The best way to freeze it is to place in freezer bags and then squeeze out the excess air.
+- Freeze: Another option is to freeze the leftovers.
+Wrap them in plastic wrap and in foil or add them to freezer bags and then squeeze out the excess air.
 This way, the meat will be properly sealed in a vacuum, and will not absorb any odor from the freezer.
-Then, place in the freezer and freeze for up to 3 months.
+Next, freeze for up to 3 months.

 - 4.5-5 lbs spiral ham (boneless)